Pokemon-151-Project/Pokemon-151-Project-FE/pokemon-project/README.md

 MVP:
 [X] AllPokemon: DIsplays 151 instances of SinglePokemon

--[] Display options:
+-[X] Display options:
 [X}Clickable options to display different pokemon based on type, weaknesses, size, whatever.
 [X]Make a single component that covers all of this, and props (set by state in App.js) determines which pokemon to display

 Dex Entries:
 [X] Find an API with dex entries
-[X]-Edit data.js (use a mapping function to copy the dex entries in) []-Only show first few words of dex entry.
-Show full entry on hover.
+[X]-Edit data.js (use a mapping function to copy the dex entries in)
--Maybe this actually doesn't work well

 Header:
 -Basic info
-[X]link to my github
+[X]link to my github, Bulbapedia, PokeAPI
 [X] separate component for Dropdown content, nested in Header [X] - sub-fields for type, size, height

 Footer: Same as Header
 -Maybe not same as header.
 Link to source code.

-Routing: Use React Router to navigate between display options.
--Based in Header dropdown
--Actually, seems like routing isn't even necessary

 Styling: -[X]Make cards look nice.
 Background colors and fonts. -[X]Responsive design, shrinks with screen.
-[X]-Little card areas for each pokemon -Stretch: Make it look like a pokemon card?
+[X]-Little card areas for each pokemon
--Eh probably not
--[] Add in an emoji or something based on the Pokemon's type -[] breakpoints for different screen sizes
+[] Add in an emoji or something based on the Pokemon's type [X] breakpoints for different screen sizes [X]Especially responsive header layout
--Change header layout
--Not sure how much there is to do with the body
--The cards seem to look fine on mobile.
-Maybe make them larger so each card takes up full screen?
-[]Style buttons in dropdown
+[X]Style buttons in dropdown

 Testing: Test for basic functionality
 [X]All header elements show up
 [x] test line: delete this later
-[]All cards show up on screen
+[X]All cards show up on screen
-[]All buttons appear in header
+[X]All buttons appear in header
-[]Buttons do what they're supposed to
+[X]Buttons do what they're supposed to
-[] Portions of card (type, name, dex etc) render []DarkMode does what it's supposed to (if I implement DarkMode)
+[X] Portions of card (type, name, dex etc) render []DarkMode does what it's supposed to (if I implement DarkMode)

 Stretch: